CubeSat Subsystems

 Cirrus Flux Cam mission

-SWIR Camera
+SWIR Camera System

 We use multi-angle shots from a short wave infrared camera to map cirrus clouds.